AbdulHaseebKashmirii/portfolio_website/src/content/blog/how_to_make_chatbot.md

 ```

- - **Train with Custom Data**: You can train your bot using custom datasets, such as FAQs or product-related information, to make it more specific and tailored to your needs.
+ - **Train with Custom Data**: You can train your bot using custom datasets, such as `FAQs` or `product-related information`, to make it more specific and tailored to your needs.

 ```ts
 trainer.train('path_to_your_custom_data.yml')